petk/php-build-system/docs/cmake/variables/SAPI_CLI.md

 Values: `ON|OFF`

 Build console-less CLI SAPI.

+> [!NOTE]
-This option is only available when the target system is Windows.
+> This option is only available when the target system is Windows.